58+ Graph Databases Ranked & Compared

 What is a Graph Database?

 A graph database stores data as nodes (entities) and edges (relationships), making it natural to model and query interconnected data.
-Unlike relational databases where relationships are expressed through foreign keys and joins, graph databases treat relationships as first-class citizens — traversing connections is the core operation, not an afterthought.
+Unlike relational databases where relationships are expressed through foreign keys and joins, graph databases build relationships into the core of the model.
+Traversing connections is the main operation, not an afterthought.
 This makes graph databases dramatically faster for queries like 'find all friends of friends who also like this product.'
 Neo4j is the most widely adopted graph database, using the Cypher query language.
 Other options include ArangoDB, Amazon Neptune, Dgraph, and JanusGraph.

 When to Use a Graph Database